polarity/MyFeed/README.md

 # future
 - basic settins of your MyFeed for personalisation with background images, colours, fonts and so forth
 - make this thing work without a server. (later)
-- mport api.
-Stuff your MyFeed from other sources.
+- import api.
+Stuff your MyFeed from other sources (current RSS, MyFeed)

 # install on [uberspace.de](https://uberspace.de/)
 Use "uberspace_install.sh" via shell.
 This downloads the software into ~/MyFeed/, installs every npm/bower module, creates an .env with your data and setup a new service via daemon tools.
 It creates also a .htaccess in ~/html/ to redirect every apache request to the nodejs service.
 The Install script asks for your desired port, username, pw, email and so forth.